smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 The labels "PC" and "DATA" on the PCB don't make much sense, but they match the labels on the radio.
 "DATA" (6-pin) carries audio and PTT.
 "PC" (8-pin) carries the serial port data.
+This is connected to one of the Teensy's hardware UARTs and appears to the computer as the first serial port.
 Note that I use a MAX3232 to get the correct RS-232 voltage levels for the radio.

 ## Case